Bill Weintraub

 It is a striking fact that the key constituents of institutionalized m2m eroticism in archaic Greece all emerged at the same time as the hoplite formation: nudity in athletics; intensive military training, often nude also; the palestra or wrestling school; and the all-male dinner party or communal mess (which had different names in different places - for example, the symposium in Athens, the phidition in Sparta, the andreion on Crete).

-on the right is the handsome youth who will wrestle the victor
+the referee is on the left on the right is the handsome youth who will wrestle the victor |

 Nudity in athletics was celebrated at the four great pan-Hellenic games, but in addition all Greek males exercised nude.
 Early on every city state founded a palestra or wrestling school, where, in the afternoons, men and youths of the citizen class would meet to exercise, wrestle, socialize, and look for romantic partners - nude.
 This nudity was not a small matter to the Greeks.
 They considered it the mark of a civilized man, and would have been ashamed to wear clothes in an athletic setting.